 The name ‘Customer Engagement’ was briefly in play, but this has been dropped.
 Although Dynamics 365 CRM isn’t the official name, it’s the one we all recognise and use in conversation.

 Microsoft began introducing the Unified Interface in 2018, replacing separate web and mobile interfaces with one ‘responsive’ design that would work on big screen, small screens and mobile screens.
 It means Microsoft only have to maintain one interface and, as it is more modern and responsive, the Unified Interface is faster and better from an accessibility point of view.

 The previous interface is referred to as the ‘classic’ interface (which might be overstating its aesthetic qualities, but you get the point).

-As of the October 2020 update to Dynamics 365 CRM, the classic interface will be retired and the Unified Interface will be mandatory.
-This won't happen to everyone on 1st October, it will depend on when your update is scheduled.
+As of the Wave 2 2020 update, due in October, the Dynamics 365 CRM classic interface will be retired and the Unified Interface will be mandatory.
+This won’t happen to everyone on 1st October, it will depend on when your update is scheduled.
 Also, Microsoft have decided to not enforce the move to Unified Interface until December 2020.

 So, if you are still relying on the classic interface then you need to rapidly put plans in place to transition to the Unified Interface.

 The impact of this will depend on the complexity of your Dynamics 365 CRM and how you use it.
 The forms and views you are using will translate to the Unified Interface (so you don’t need to recreate them).
 However, the layout and style has changed, so some forms might need tweaking.
 Some form-based scripting and special functionality might need to be revisited.